Michael Brinegar: Swimming for Indiana University Bloomington

 At the NCAA Men's Division I Swimming and Diving Championships during his freshman year, he placed second at the NCAA Championship in the 1,650 yard freestyle (14:27.50).
-At the NCAA Championships in 2021, Brinegar earned All-American honors with a 10th place finish in the 1,650 (14:45.50).
+At the NCAA Championships in 2021, Brinegar earned All-American honors with a 10th-place finish in the 1,650 (14:45.50).
 Brinegar placed sixth at the 2022 NCAA Championships in the 1,650-yard freestyle (mile).
 Though he placed 40th in the 500 free, Brinegar finished the meet much stronger, swimming 14:33.76 for the mile.

 During his years at Indiana, the swim team won two Big Ten team titles and had three Top 6 NCAA Team finishes.

 Senior

 Held in 2021, due to COVID, Brinegar placed second in the 800m and 1500m freestyles at the 2020 US Olympic Team Trials for the Tokyo 2020 Olympic Games and therefore qualified for the US team.
 He clocked a personal best of 7:49.94 in the 800m and again placed second behind Finke with a time of 15:00.87.

 In the Tokyo games, he competed in the 800 and 1500 freestyle, placing seventeenth in both events with times of 800 free in 7:53.00 and the 1500 free in 15:04.67.

 In 2023, he decided to train for the 2024 Paris Olympics with Hall of Fame Coach Mark Schubert as he had at age 15, and after his Freshman year at Indiana.
 His mother Jennifer had also moved to Mission Viejo, California, and trained with Schubert after her participation in the 1976 Olympics.

-In June 2024, Brinegar was issued with a four-year ban by the Court of Arbitration for Sport (CAS) for blood doping assessed from abnormalities in his biological passport.
-The CAS decision was conducted due to an appeal by United States Anti-Doping Agency (USADA) against an independent arbitrator that had cleared Brinegar in 2023.
+In 2024, Michael Brinegar has been handed a four-year ban for blood doping by the United States Anti-Doping Agency (USADA).
+He commented that “As an Olympian and son of an Olympic swimmer whose U.S. Women's team faced an East German team that was systematically doping, cheating is a betrayal of everything I have been taught and stand for.
+I am deeply disappointed by the Court of Arbitration for Sport's (CAS) ruling and USADA’s accusations that are utterly unfounded."
 Brinegar publicly disputed the reasoning of the CAS decision.